Hoffmann in Monte-Carlo

 Director Jean-Louis Grinda Grinda balances between the static and the monumentality in this production,

-originally from 2010.
+.
 The mighty chorus carries important episodes, like the wonderful carnival of Venice

 and the opening tavern scene.
 The scenic design includes a brilliant projection of the Monte Carlo-opera on the backdrop- we are in the midst of the drama.
 Another effective dreamlike treat is the use of

 Effective shadows in the scenic design.
 Photo: Alain Hanel

 Russian Olga Peretyatko fulfills four diffent personalities, like the score demands.
 Some productions of

 Hoffmann gives the role to diffent singers and loose the basic idea.
 With her wonderful clear and bright

 soprano she shows her versatility as the prima donna, the automatic doll, the seducing courtesan, and above